dgroomes/java-columnar-query-engine/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Replace Arrow usage with straight array usage.
+* [x] DONE Replace Arrow usage with straight array usage.
 (Remember, I copied this project over from a subproject in my `arrow-playground` repo).
 I think I'll create loading code (file I/O, JSON parsing) and keep it decoupled from the generic columnar code (it's own JPMS module) and then create a bridge module that describes the geograhies data using the APIs of the columnar/engine module.